slact/ngx_lua_select_module/README.md

 ### Building and Installing

-To build this module, follow the standard nginx module procedure, but pass the module argument to Openresty's `configure` script instead:
+To build this module, follow the standard Nginx module building procedure, but pass the module argument to Openresty's `configure` script instead:

 ```bash